The Most Popular Riders To Include On A DI Policy?

 by Bill Olmsted

-The Residual Disability Benefit Rider
+The Partial Disability Benefit Rider

 The Cost of Living Adjustment Rider - COLA

 Guardian offers three versions of this rider, giving clients a choice as to how they want to protect against the rising cost of living.
 The most popular COLA rider is the 3% Compound option which starts increasing benefits, after 12 months of total disability, each year by 3%.
 The 4 year delayed COLA rider is a less expensive option, as it doesn’t begin increasing the monthly benefit by 3% annually until after 4 years of disability.
 Finally, the 6% Maximum COLA is the most expensive option, but also provides the opportunity for the highest increase possible, allowing for a 6% increase based on the changes in the Consumer Price Index for Urban Consumers (CPI-U).

 The Future Increase Option Rider

 The Future Increase Option (FIO) rider is the third most popular option clients chose on their disability policies.
 This rider allows a client the opportunity to purchase additional coverage each year on the policy’s anniversary, up to and including age 55, with no medical insurability requirement.
 For example, a client who purchases $5000 of monthly benefit today with $5000 of FIO, has guaranteed their potential to exercise the increase option for a total of $10,000 per month of coverage regardless of changes in health.
 They have to document an income that qualifies them for this increased benefit, but they no longer have to worry about changes in health preventing them from increasing their disability protection.

 Buying an IDI policy is an important aspect of financial planning.
 It’s important to not only get the right amount of coverage, but also to get the right optional riders that add value to the policy, and that meet your needs today and tomorrow.